TatsianaZhuk/rsschool-cv/cv.md

 ### Summary

 I don`t have any commercial experience yet, but try to do my best with some projects as junior developer to get the first offer to work of my dream!
 I am very goal-oriented and know how to achieve what I want.
 If something doesn’t work out for me, I make every effort to figure it out and complete what I started.
-I am constantly studying and learning something new.
+I am constantly studying and learning something new.I consider patience to be one of my strengths.

 ### Skills